cincospenguinos/We-reGoingHomePrototype/README.md

 	* Accessing a panel is the only way to modify the room
 * Maslow's Hierarchy of Needs
 	* You need to get food and shelter for your kids, but also yourself
 	* There are items that you can use to fix various areas in the main bridge where your kids are staying, creating an automated food service,

-### Notes from Tasha's first playthrough

-* The current sprites that I made do not convey information well to the user
-* The green things are panels, and Tasha had no clue about that
-* You had to be too close to the panels to use them--so adjust that
-* The jump in difficulty between the first and second puzzle was too sudden
-* Do we have to change modes?
-It wasn't obvious
-* It has promise though--Tasha wishes there were more levels
-* Directions are unclear during puzzle2

 ### Things to teach to the player

-- [x] You must have the laser hit the target to go through the door
+- [ ] You must have the laser hit the target to go through the door
-- [x] You cannot cross the laser
+- [ ] You cannot cross the laser
-- [x] You can move puzzle pieces
+- [ ] You can move puzzle pieces
-- [x] You can rotate puzzle pieces
+- [ ] You can rotate puzzle pieces
 - [ ] Mirrors redirect laser paths
 - [ ] All the panels in the room modify the same room layout
 - [ ] Lasers of similar colors may cross each other